thecartercenter/nemo-docs/content/formstyling/formstyling.rst

   :alt: Set an H1 title in Markdown

-And this is how it looks like in ODK Collect
+And the result in ODK Collect:

 .. image:: h1-title.png
   :alt: H1 Markdown title in ODK Collect